 We encourage them to be at their infant's bedside as often and for as long as they desire.
 We encourage them to hold their infant skin-to skin (Kangaroo Care) as soon as their infant is stable, and we encourage them to remain with their infant to provide support during any exam, care giving task or procedure.

-We have our own certified lactation consultant and over half of our staff has undergone specialized continuing education for breastfeeding.
+We have our own certified lactation consultant and our staff has undergone specialized continuing education for breastfeeding.
 The NICU encourages, supports and educates parents on the benefits of providing breast milk for their infants.
 We work together to educate parents on the immunities and protection that human-milk provides for the preterm or near term infant.
 We explain how providing human milk will help decrease their infants stay in the hospital and most often, moms will start pumping to provide their infants with this special gift, which is something that only they can do.

 Our breastfeeding rates are excellent, well over 90 percent of our mothers will provide human milk for their baby.
 This is a major accomplishment for our moms it gives them a sense of control, because they are also taking part in the care of their infants.
-We encourage all our mothers to do skin-skin holding to help with their baby's growth and development as well as give them practice with non-nutritive sucking well before it's time for them to begin oral feedings.
+We encourage all our mothers to do skin-skin holding to help with their baby's growth and development as well as give them practice with non-nutritive sucking well before it's time for them to begin breastfeeding.

 We provide a spacious Lactation Room that is equipped with state of the art electric pumps, privacy screens, a sink and a radio, so that our moms have a place where they can go and pump, as well as relax.
 We also have electric pumps readily available for moms that prefer to pump at their baby's bedside.
 All of our staff is highly educated in lactation so help is always available to our parents if they have any questions or concerns.